-As the Complaint alleges that the subject condominium project was developed prior to July 1, 2006, we first consider the relevant provisions of HRS chapter 514A.
+As the Complaint alleges that the condominium project subject was developed prior to July 1, 2006, we first consider the relevant provisions of HRS chapter 514A.
 The Bylaws allegedly were signed and became effective in 1979.
-At that time, and until 1999, HRS § 514A-90 (1993) provided, in relevant part, that "[t]he lien of the association of apartment owners may be foreclosed by action by the manager or board of directors,
+At that time, and until 1999, HRS § 514A-90 (1993) provided, in relevant part, that "[t]he lien of the association of apartment owners may be foreclosed by action by the manager or board of directors, acting on behalf of the apartment owners, in like manner as a mortgage of real property."
+(Emphasis added.)
+In 1999, this part of HRS § regarding 514A-90 clarified was associations' authority to use nonjudicial sale foreclosure power of

-$^{^{11}}$ $\,$ HRS chapter 514A was repealed by 2017 Haw.
+11 HRS chapter 514A was repealed by 2017 Haw.
 Sess.
 Laws Act 181 § 2, effective January 1, 2019.